-This strategy works particularly well if you want to present a sales message like a discount, or coupon code to entice a person to complete the purchase.
+This strategy works well if you want to present a sales message like a discount popup, or use your coupon code ideas to entice a person to complete the purchase.

 And that’s because the chances of someone acting on your offer grow as they progress through your funnel.

 When visitors move from home page to product pages, and other funnel steps, their engagement and interest in buying goes up.

 Now, for the most part, you can’t target a specific funnel, as in, displaying a popup once a visitor went through specific steps.

 But you can show it to them after they’ve visited a particular number of pages.

 Granted, these might not correspond with your funnel.
 But the fact that a person has traveled deeper into your site will indicate engagement with your content.

 Alternatively, you could also show a popup once a visitor reaches a specific stage of the funnel.